sarjataziz/ftir_project/README.md

 # FTIR Compound Classification System

-This project for chemical compound classification using FTIR (Fourier Transform Infrared) spectroscopy.
+This project involves the classification of chemical compounds using FTIR (Fourier Transform Infrared) spectroscopy.
 ## Overview

 The solution combines:

-* ✨ **Random Forest + XGBoost Ensemble** (for explainable predictions)
+* ✨ **Random Forest + XGBoost and Ensemble** (for explainable predictions)
 * 🧐 **CNN + BiLSTM + Attention Deep Learning** model (for sequential pattern learning)

 It supports complete preprocessing, training, model optimization, evaluation, and compound prediction from raw FTIR spectra.